fbpx

 These tips on how to homeschool online will help you experience the benefits of recorded courses and to stay on task!

 Here are a few extra helps for you… 1.
 Accountability Mentoring.
 This is a one-on-one service for students.
 2. Homeschool Coaching.
 This is a one-on-one service for homeschool parents.
 3. “How to be an Excellent Student Note Taking, Test Taking, and How to Get an A”.
-This is a short four-class course for 6th- to 12th-grade students available in both live and recorded formats from Homeschool Connections.
+This short four-class course for 6th- to 12th-grade students is available in both live and recorded formats from Homeschool Connections.

 5 1 vote